Alone, all alone

 Many of our students come from other countries.
 Of course, life there does not stop while one is studying here.
 Family members become ill, romantic relationships evolve and an endless number of other impactful changes occur.
 If you are stressed out by something happening at home, or struggling with the transition to Grenada, do not let it distract you from your studies!
 You are very welcome to participate in our Issues at Home/Transitional Support Group.

 This will involve a once-weekly meeting for 75 minutes that will provide the opportunity for you to process your experience and cope more effectively.
 There is nothing you need to do to prepare.
 Just come and share your story.
-The first meeting will be held in January, 2018 in the PSC Conference Room.
+The first meeting will be held in August, 2018 in the PSC Conference Room.
+(Date and to be announced.)

 Support Group for Students' Significant Others